atomflunder/skillratings/README.md

 Skillratings allows you to calculate the player's skill in 1v1 matches instantly.
 Only player-versus-player matches are currently supported, no teams.
-Instead of calculating results at the end of rating periods, we deliver the result instantly after a match.

 Currently supported algorithms: